Little Tokyo Business Association

 A business improvement district is a geographically defined area within the City of Los Angeles, in which services, activities and programs are paid for through a special assessment which is charged to all members within the district in order to equitably distribute the benefits received and the costs incurred to provide the agreed-upon services, activities and programs.

-The assessment money is collected by the City or by the County through a special contractual arrangement with the city.
+In the case of the new Little Tokyo Property-Based Improvement District, the assessment money is collected by the County of Los Angeles through a special contractual arrangement with the City.

 Currently in California and in the City of Los Angeles, the establishment of business improvement districts is authorized by two state laws--one that allows for the creation of merchant-based special assessment districts and one for property-based districts.
 In both cases, a majority of business owners or commercial property owners in a given area decide to acquire special benefits and to pay for those benefits themselves.